Health & Genetics

 As with most mid to large sized dogs, Entlebuchers can have problems with Hip Dysplasia and later in life may suffer from Osteoarthritis.
 The joint disease can affect hips, elbows and patellas.
 Before breeding, dogs are screened for hip health and results are posted on the Orthopedic Foundation for Animals (OFA) website.
 Animals with hips labelled normal, (fair, good, excellent) are approved for breeding.
 This condition is at least partly genetic, and having grandparents, parents and siblings with normal hips increases the odds of the dog having normal hips.

 Entlebuchers can also have progressive rod cone degneration - Progressive Retinal Atrophy (prcd-PRA), a genetic eye disease.
-Genetic testing is available.
+Genetic testing is easy and affordable.
 Affected dogs should not be bred, ever.
 Carrier dogs should only breed with normal dogs.
 Following these rules will eliminate this cause of blindness.

 NEMDA, the breed parent group keeps track of existing cases of disease within the breed and supports research to learn more about elminating disease from the breed.
 All dogs that acquire a chronic (permanent) condition should be identified to NEMDA to improve their database.
 In time, we may learn more and be able to avoid these diseases.